Last updated on November 4th, 2019 at 10:05 pm

-To insure you don’t dislodge the seals it is important that you spread the flanges far enough apart to easily slip the gate valve in to place.
+To ensure you don’t dislodge the seals it is important that you spread the flanges far enough apart to easily slip the gate valve into place.
 It’s not difficult or complicated and you should be able to feel and see that the valve is properly placed.

 With the gate valve held in place by the two flanges, check for even spacing between the valve body and the flanges.
 Even spacing is a good indication the valve is placed properly.

 Align the valve body so the bolt holes line up and install the bolts and nuts.
 With the nuts finger tight, again check for even spacing between the flange and valve body.
 Now operate the slide gate a couple of times.
 It should slide easily with no hesitation.
 If it doesn’t, disassemble the valve and reinstall the seals.

 If the gate valve slides freely then tighten the nuts to close the gap between the flanges and the valve body.
 The nuts should be snugged tight but not over tightened.